Kevinavey/AV_Training_Website_V7_Backend_Connected/ARCHITECTURE.md

 - An array containing one record per delegate.
 - Optional additional information.

+The backend derives quantity from the delegate array and derives price from the stored course session.

 ### Booking status

 The Stripe success URL includes `{CHECKOUT_SESSION_ID}`.
 The frontend uses that value to request minimal verified status from the backend.
 A redirect by itself never confirms payment.

 ## Stripe Checkout Flow